-We have policies, which are consistent with IESBA principles and applicable laws and regulations, which address the scope of services that can be provided to audit clients.
+We have policies, that are consistent with IESBA principles and applicable laws and regulations, which address the scope of services that can be provided to audit clients.

-We establish and maintain a process to review and approve all new and modified services that are developed by KPMG in Laos or adopted from another member firm.
-The EIP is involved in the review of potential independence issues, and the Global Independence Group is involved in the case of services developed for global adoption.
+We are required to establish and maintain a process to review and approve all new and modified services that are developed by KPMG in Laos or adopted from another member firm.
+The EIP is involved in the review of potential independence issues, and the Global Independence Group is involved in the case of services developed which are intended to be delivered to audit or assurance clients in more than one jurisdiction.

-In addition to identifying potential conflicts of interest, KPMG International's proprietary system, SentinelTM, facilitates compliance with these policies.
-Certain information on all prospective engagements that includes service descriptions and fees must be entered into SentinelTM as part of the engagement acceptance process.
-Using SentinelTM lead audit engagement partners are required to: maintain group structures for their publicly traded and certain other audit clients as well as their affiliates, and identify and evaluate any independence threats that may arise from the provision of a proposed non-audit service and the safeguards available to address those threats.
-SentinelTM enables lead audit engagement partners for entities for which group structures are maintained, to review and approve, or deny, any proposed service for those entities worldwide.
+In addition to identifying potential conflicts of interest, Sentinel[TM], facilitates compliance with these policies.
+Certain information on all prospective engagements, including service descriptions and fees must be entered into Sentinel[TM] as part of the engagement acceptance process.
+Using Sentinel[TM], lead audit engagement partners are required to: maintain group structures for their publicly traded and certain other audit clients as well as their affiliates, and identify and evaluate any independence threats that may arise from the provision of a proposed non-audit service and the safeguards available to address those threats.
+Sentinel[TM] enables lead audit engagement partners, for entities for which group structures are maintained, to review and approve, or deny, any proposed service for those entities worldwide.